 While social media can provide valuable information to civilians in conflict zones and educate audiences far removed from those conflict zones, it can also serve as a vector for harmful misinformation and disinformation campaigns and a wide range of scams and frauds that opportunistically exploit confusion, desperation, and grief.
-While your company has improved its posture since 2016, malign actors continue to find ways to exploit your services.
+Malign actors continue to find ways to exploit your services.